Step Seven

 Step Seven asks us to stop trying to remove these patterns by force.
 Instead of fixing ourselves, we ask for help.
 We acknowledge that effort alone cannot undo habits rooted in fear and self-protection.

 Asking for grace does not mean waiting passively for change.
-It means recognizing that real change happens through release rather than control.
+It means recognizing that grace is already moving toward us — and that what we are really asking for is the willingness to stop standing in its way.
+Real change happens through release rather than control.
 We do not need to argue with our patterns or judge them.
-We simply ask to be relieved of their grip.
+We simply become willing to loosen their grip.

 Trusting our True Self means trusting that beneath our defenses there is something whole and intact.
 This deeper self does not need to be managed or improved.
 It does not need to be right or exceptional in order to belong.
 When we rest in this trust, the urge to defend ourselves begins to soften.